 We can’t guarantee that the above list is an exhaustive catalog of necessary telemental health-related competencies, but it’s pretty close.

-Seeing the list should hopefully help readers see that developing competence in telemental health through training is not a simple matter of picking a training and going to it.
-You will need to assess where your competencies are still deficient and seek trainings that address those areas.
+Seeing the list should hopefully help readers see that developing competence in telemental health through training is not a simple matter of picking up a short training and going to it.

 - When deciding on training programs, first assess which new competencies you need and which of those competencies are best worked on through training.
 Remember that consultation, supervision, and study are all options, as well.
 If your licensing board is one of those that requires a specific training program, remember that their required program may not cover everything you need for fully competent practice.